PDLT-University-of-York/test-split-site/docs/ultra/gradebook.md

 This only relates to Ultra assessments: Assignment, Test etc.

 1. Click a student's name on the **Grid View** to open the student overview page.
+2. Locate the relevant Assessment in the list.
-2. For Ultra Tests and Assignments where marks have been posted (ie. made available to students), the *Status column* indicates if a student had reviewed their feedback or not.
+3. For Ultra Tests and Assignments where marks have been posted (ie. made available to students), the *Status column* indicates if a student had reviewed their feedback or not.
 </br>![Review label shown next to mark in assessment row](images/gradeboook-review-feedback.jpg)